safaira/strapi-with-pearl-domain-name/README.md

-# strapi
+# strapi Application deployment on EC2 using Terraform and Github Action #

+Terraform create:
+VPC
-## Create a VPC and Ubuntu Ec2 Instance using Terraform
+Ubuntu Ec2 Instance with user data script

-## Run User Data script while provisioning the EC2 Instance